wyounas/homer/README.rst

 - **Campanile, Lelio, et al.** "On the Evaluation of BDD Requirements with Text-based Metrics: The ETCS-L3 Case Study."
   *Intelligent Decision Technologies: Proceedings of the 14th KES-IDT 2022 Conference.* Singapore: Springer Nature Singapore, 2022.

 - **Dehaki, Nastaran Babanejad.** "Enriching Word Representation Learning for Affect Detection and Affect-Aware Recommendations."
+PhD dissertation, York University, Toronto, Ontario.
 (2020).

 If your work uses Homer, please send a PR to add it to this list!